 For more than 25 years, Leann has been dedicated to providing quality educational experiences for preschool children with special needs and fostering life-long learning.

 Leann lives in Dutchess County with her husband and twin boys, and enjoys the beach, kayaking, and photography.

-Shawn Philip Carlson joined Abilities First in 2015 and serves as both the Compliance and Quality Assurance divisions, as the Corporate Compliance Officer and the Director of Quality Assurance.
+Shawn Philip Carlson joined Abilities First in 2015 and serves as both the Compliance and Quality Assurance divisions, as the Chief Compliance Officer.
+Shawn previously served as the Corporate Compliance Officer and the Director of Quality Assurance.
 The mission for both departments are to teach, assist, and support the programs in achieving excellence, and maintaining compliance with all of our state oversight agencies.